Wesseh Freeman

 Wesseh Freeman (or Weesay, 1976–2018) was a musician from Monrovia, Liberia.

+Biography

 He became blind as a child and turned to playing the guitar to support himself and his family.
 He was self-taught, and built his guitars out of oil cans.

 A video of him playing on the street went viral in 2016, and a Facebook page created for him garnered more than 7 million visitors.
 Freeman also demonstrated how he built his guitars, from an oil can, a neck shaped with a machete, and strings from bicycle cables.
 He said he made $4 a day playing his instrument.
 It brought him international attention (from people like Shane Speal) as well as funding to build him a home.

 He died on 27 February 2018 in a road accident in Monrovia.